simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.15.3

+Released TBD

+  * Fixed edge-case scenario where an application uses one of the known LoggingHandlers' name as a defined class

 ## Version 1.15.2

 Released 2018-01-31